 As discussed in the Plugin Dependencies section of this guide, a plugin's dependency on Modules Specific to Functionality must be declared in plugin.xml.
 When using Android Studio-specific features (APIs), a dependency on

 com.intellij.modules.androidstudio must be declared as shown in the code snippet below.
 Otherwise, if only general IntelliJ Platform features (APIs) are used, then a dependency on

 com.intellij.modules.platform must be declared as discussed in Plugin Compatibility with IntelliJ Platform Products.

 Android Specific Extension Points

-See Android Plugin section in Extension Point List.
+See Android Plugin section in Extension Point and Listener List.

 Additional Articles and Resources

 Discussion of extending Android Lint - How to Register AndroidLintInspectionBase in IntelliJIdea Plugin

 Grzegorz Matyszczak's article How I Automated Creating Files for a New Screen with My Own Android Studio Plugin

 Marcos Holgado's article series Write an Android Studio Plugin (Part 1)